What are the Long-Term Effects of Heading the Ball in Soccer?

 Here’s where the research gets murky.

-Does heading the ball (or any head-related sports contact) contribute to brain degeneration, or does it merely aggravate a degenerative brain condition that’s already present?
+Does heading the ball contribute to brain degeneration, or does it merely aggravate a degenerative brain condition that’s already present?
 This is what science hasn’t figured out yet.
 The proteins we mentioned above - tau, light neurofilament - are largely influenced by genetics.
 It’s known that some people carry gene variants that may lead to excess production of these proteins before an injury occurs.

-It just takes a trigger of sorts, such as diet, environment or lifestyle - heading the ball in soccer being a possible trigger - to increase the production of these proteins.
-It’s a chicken-or-the-egg scenario, of sorts.
-Regardless of whether it starts from a blow to the head or from within the body itself, players need to take precautions for themselves now and later.
+So it may be a chicken-or-the-egg scenario.
+Regardless of whether it starts from a blow to the head or from elsewhere, players need to take precautions for themselves now, and later.

 What Can Players, Coaches and Parents Do?

-Neuroscience has some catching-up to do to determine if heading the ball in soccer directly injures the brain.
-But the current evidence suggests that the brain injuries may occur as a long-term effect of heading the ball too frequently.
-The search for a biomarker - in this case, the tau and NF-L proteins - has always been a deciding factor for establishing a link and scientists found it.
+Neuroscience is finally uncovering the mysteries of how heading the ball in soccer directly may injure the brain.
+The search for a biomarker of injury - in this case, the tau and NF-L proteins - has always been a deciding factor for establishing a link and scientists have observed it.

-As technology advances, researchers will discover insights that will help us learn more about brain injuries, and how to make soccer players (and other athletes) safer against them.
-The most effective measures available to players right now, however, are proper header technique, safety gear and regular conditioning.
+As technology advances, researchers will hopefully learn more about how to keep soccer players safer against brain injuries.
+For now, the most effective measures available to players are proper header technique, safety gear and regular conditioning.